Senior Pro-Vice-Chancellor – Research and Innovation and Strategic Development

 Professor Hilary Lappin-Scott graduated from the University of Warwick (BSc and PhD) and then held Post-doctoral Fellowships in the UK and Canada before her appointment as Lecturer in Microbiology at the University of Exeter in 1990.
-She was awarded a Personal Chair in Microbiology in 1999.
+Hilary was awarded a Personal Chair in Microbiology in 1999.
 Her research group works on unravelling the complexities within microbial biofilm communities and has resulted in the publication of over 200 scientific papers in Microbial Ecology and the successful training of 50 PhD students to completion, many of whom have senior academic or senior posts in multi-national businesses.
-During her 20 years at the University of Exeter Prof Lappin-Scott was Head of Biosciences prior to becoming Dean of the Postgraduate Faculty and her duties included improving all aspects of the postgraduate student experience across all three campuses and establishing a prominent research environment within the newly formed Peninsula Medical School.
+During her 20 years at the University of Exeter Professor Lappin-Scott was Head of Biosciences prior to becoming Dean of the Postgraduate Faculty and her duties included improving all aspects of the postgraduate student experience across all three campuses and establishing a prominent research environment within the newly formed Peninsula Medical School.

 Professor Lappin-Scott joined Swansea University in 2010 and is the University lead on Research and Innovation and has a cross cutting role on Strategic Development.
 Responsibilities within Strategic Development include devising the University Strategic Plans (2012-2017); the Swansea University Employability Academy, undertaking reviews of strategy and activities of various Schools/Colleges and devised the University’s Research and Innovation Strategy 2015-2020.
 External Relations roles include interactions with HEFCW, Abertawe Bro Morgannwg University (ABMU) Health Board, Welsh Government, Universities UK (UUK) as well as other key external stakeholders and was a key member of a working group for the STERN Report.
 She leads the University for Research and Innovation, research fund raising, postgraduate research students and all preparations for REF2021

 Professor Hilary Lappin-Scott, Senior Pro-Vice-Chancellor,